kpavlis/music-museum-app/README.md

 # 🎶 Music Museum

-**A virtual journey through the sounds, stories, and spaces of Greek music culture.**
+**A virtual journey through the sounds, stories, and spaces of music culture.**

 > ℹ️ This project is not open source and does not grant any usage rights.
 > For usage terms and legal information, see [Code Ownership & Usage Terms](#-code-ownership--usage-terms).